kaltura/playkit-js-plugin-example/README.md

 - /demo
 - /translations

-Also, search for all instance of the string "plugin-example" in the project.
+Search for all instance of the string "plugin-example" in the project.

+Make sure to update the repository settings - teams, branch protection rules, autolink references and secrets.
+You can copy the definition from any of our other repositories.
+Adding secrets to the repository requires assistance from IT.

 ## Features